 The neighborhood was seen as a place of ongoing jubilation, even as the Great Depression ravaged its African-American population.
 It inspired all sorts of musical tributes, from hipster-jive swing songs to extended concert works by James P. Johnson, Benny Carter and Duke Ellington.

 A New Black Repertoire

 Stride pianist James P. Johnson was one of the great jazz musicians to come out of early 20th century Harlem scene.
 Johnson was a mentor to the young Fats Waller, and the composer of numerous scores for hit musical shows like Runnin’ Wild, which featured his song “The Charleston.”
-From the late 1920s, though, Johnson was primarily interested in writing longer pieces that would fulfill composer Will Mario Cook‘s vision for a new black concert repertoire built from the music of Jazz Age Harlem.
+From the late 1920s, though, Johnson was primarily interested in writing longer pieces that would fulfill composer Will Marion Cook‘s vision for a new black concert repertoire built from the music of Jazz Age Harlem.
 One significant extended work, “Harlem Symphony,” was an attempt to paint a musical portrait of Harlem.

 Duke Ellington’s “A Tone Parallel to Harlem, or The Harlem Suite” is considered to be one of his most successful extended compositions.
 Artists like Ellington and James P. Johnson appropriated the stereotyped images that were rampant in Harlem entertainment and songs about Harlem, and turned them into something new.